spectrocloud/librarium/docs/docs-content/clusters/public-cloud/aws/eks.md

 Use the following steps to provision a new EKS cluster.

-1. Select **EKS** as the **Managed Kubernetes**.
+1. Select **EKS** listed under **Managed Kubernetes**.

 2. Select the EKS cluster profile you created and click on **Next**.
 Palette displays the cluster profile layers.

 3. Review the profile layers and customize parameters as desired in the YAML files that display when you select a layer.

   You can configure OpenID Connect (OIDC) at the Kubernetes layer.
-To configure OIDC for managed EKS clusters, follow steps for Amazon EKS in the [Configure Custom OIDC](../../../integrations/kubernetes.md/#configure-custom-oidc) guide.
+To configure OIDC for managed EKS clusters, follow the steps for Amazon EKS in the [Configure Custom OIDC](../../../integrations/kubernetes.md/#configure-custom-oidc) guide.

   :::caution